Mass function and bias of dark matter halos for non-Gaussian initial conditions: Conclusion

+We also pointed out that the $k^{-2}$ behavior observed at low $k$ for the halo bias does not imply any divergence for the real-space two-point correlation.
+Indeed, this behavior is only obtained within a certain limit, and it is the halo power spectrum itself (i.e. $\Delta b^2$ rather than $\Delta b$) that shows this $k^{-2}$ factor.
+We showed that this is sufficient to explain the behavior observed in numerical simulations.
+Moreover, it avoids the need to introduce counterterms, that depend on the size of the survey, so as to obtain finite real-space correlations.
+This is an advantage of real-space approaches, such as the one presented in this paper, which are better suited to describing the nonlinear effects associated with the bias of massive halos.

-These results, which do not involve free parameters (except for the mass function, if one requires its full shape, where one needs the fit to numerical simulations for Gaussian initial conditions) should be useful to constrain primordial non-Gaussianities from observations of large-scale structures.
+These results, which do not involve free parameters except for the mass function (if one requires its full shape, where one needs the fit to numerical simulations for Gaussian initial conditions) should be useful for constraining primordial non-Gaussianities from observations of large-scale structures.
+Thus, neither the high-mass tail of the halo mass function nor the bias require rescaling parameters (such as $\delta \rightarrow \delta_c\sqrt{q}$), because such a correction to the linear threshold $\delta_c$ is achieved through the use of the exact linear threshold $\delta_L=\cF^{-1}(200)$ predicted by the spherical dynamics of rare-event saddle points.
+This makes this approach more predictive than some of the previous works, since one does not need to run new simulations to fit for such $q$-factors in order to investigate other cosmologies.
 In particular, as discussed above for Eq.(\ref{chi_i}), the method presented in this article is quite general and can be applied to a large class of models.
-Moreover, since it provides results in both real space and Fourier space (i.e. the halo two-point correlation and power spectrum) it gives a complete and consistent description of halo clustering.
-As for previous approaches, the most reliable use of these models to constrain cosmology is to take advantage of the specific shape of the dependence on mass (for the mass function) or scale (for the bias) brought by primordial non-Gaussianity to constrain $\fNL$ (rather than the change in the amplitude at a given mass or scale).
+Moreover, since it provides results in both real space and Fourier space (i.e. the halo two-point correlation and power spectrum), it gives a complete and consistent description of halo clustering.
+As for previous approaches, the most reliable use of these models to constrain cosmology is to take advantage of the specific shape of the dependence on mass (for the mass function) or scale (for the bias) brought by primordial non-Gaussianity to constrain $\fNL$, rather than the change in the amplitude at a given mass or scale.